Phylum: Chordata - Class: Reptilia - Order: Squamata - Family: Lacertidae

-The rare and very shy sand lizard is seldom seen, although at up to 9 cm body length and over 20 cm from head to tail it is actually quite a bit bigger than the common lizard, Lacerta vivipara.
-It is also relatively brightly coloured, with attractive occeli (eye-shaped markings) and green flanks.
+At up to 9cm in body length and more than 20cm from head to tail, the Sand Lizard is actually quite a bit bigger than the Common Lizard, Lacerta vivipara.
+The mle in its breeding colours is particularly brightly coloured, with attractive occeli (eye-shaped markings) and green flanks.

 As the common name implies, the habitat needs of these lizards are for dry sandy places such as sand dunes and sandy heathland.
-Sand lizards are not viviparous; the female buries her eggs in the warm dry sand, where the summer sun provides the heat necessary for hatching the eggs.
+Many sites of suitable habitat in Britain have been damaged or destroyed in recent times.

 The Wildlife and Countryside Act provides very strict protection for this lizard, which in Britain is considered to be threatened with extinction.
 If you come across Sand Lizards you are not allowed to handle or even disturb them.

 Matching the Hatch by Pat O'Reilly (1997) - learn all about aquatic insects and other small water creatures that feature in the diet of reptiles.